 The route continues over talus and sections of slab.
 The ridge between two large and deep gullies narrows to form the "dragon's back", a narrow, sloping spine of rock.
 It's surface is smooth limestone bedrock, often covered by loose gravel.
 Cautious footsteps are required.
 Views are phenomenal.

 The summit of Sulphur Mountain becomes lower across the valley as elevation gain continues.
 Snow-covered Mount Assiniboine looms conspicuously in the distance above all neighboring mountains.
 On this clear, beautiful day, visibility at elevation is over 200 KM (125 miles).
 At the end of the dragon-back incremental elevation gain increases on more challenging scree.
-The ascent is steep, slow and arduous.
+The final ascent is steep, slow and arduous.

 After an hour on this steep final approach, poles are holstered and cameras are stowed to scramble the horizontal cliff face to the summit.
 The rock is sharp and tough on the hands but the scramble is straightforward with plenty of foot and hand holds.

 On the approach to the true summit at 9,675 feet (2,949 m), the route offers a couple of short, easy scramble sections.
 Focus is important to avoid injury.
 The hike and scramble culminates at 12:10 PM in the afternoon at the summit cairn with a 360 degree view of surrounding mountains.

 The north face of Mount Rundle is a sheer cliff face.
-There is a weak cell phone signal enabling calls from the summit to family and friends across Canada, to share the excitement of the achievement and to potentially reduce concern others may have for our safety.
+There is a weak cell phone signal enabling calls from the summit to family and friends across Canada, to share the excitement of our achievement and to potentially reduce concern others may have for our safety.

 Lunch is enjoyed in the sun tempered by cooling breeze.
 Sitting in a sheltered cove to relax is awesome while having lunch with legs dangling into 3,000 vertical feet (914 m) of air.

 Weather is fine but cloud is building.
 The temperature is 10 degrees C (50 degrees Fahrenheit) at the top with a mild, gusting breeze.
 Prior to descent, a cairn is constructed in a small sheltered cove near the summit.
 A laminated photo inside will honor a terminally ill acquaintance so those who follow may have the opportunity to meet her.